laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/backend-fundamentals/week-9/day-3/lecture-materials/meen-auth-template-part-1.md

 ## Set Up

-Note: Your default branch on github might be set to 'main' if you want to make sure it's the same everywhere to avoid branching issues, navigate to [https://github.com/settings/repositories](https://github.com/settings/repositories) and change your default branch to `main`

 - On [github.com](https://github.com) NOT GHE, create a new repo called `meen-auth-starter` with a node `.gitignore` \
   You may already have a global .gitignore configured, but it never hurts to have a local one, and if someone else wants to use your template, they'll be all set up with the proper files ignored.

 - Clone that repo down to your computer
 - `cd meen-auth-starter`
 - `touch server.js`